 As part of this growth, Lakeview Clinic plans to welcome seven new physicians to its Internal Medicine, OB/GYN, and Family Medicine teams by the end of 2026.
 This expansion will further strengthen Lakeview’s ability to provide timely, high-quality care to patients across the region.

-Dr. Prasun Mandal, DO will join Lakeview Clinic’s Family Medicine Team in Waconia in late August.
-We are also excited to announce that Dr. Spencer Ferrell, MD, will be joining our OB/GYN team in the fall, 2025!
+Dr. Prasun Mandal, DO joined Lakeview Clinic’s Family Medicine Team in Waconia in late August.
+We are also excited to announce that Dr. Spencer Ferrell, MD, will be joining our OB/GYN team later this fall, 2025!

 Lakeview Clinic has long been a trusted healthcare provider in the Waconia area and is proud to grow alongside the thriving communities of the southwest metro.